codefellows-seattle-301d26/08-sql-intro-and-postgres/caitlin-jesus-cody/README.md

 ## Getting Started
  What are the steps that a user must take in order to build this app on their own machine and get it running?

+ Read through the documentation explaining what is expected for this lab.
+Have an understanding of how to use PostgreSQL and get the database and server up and running.
+Install pg package to server.js and make sure to complete connection string.

 ## Architecture
  Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information.